Shopify/yjit-metrics/README.md

 You can run ./basic_benchmark.rb to clone appropriate other repositories (yjit, yjit-bench) and run the benchmarks.
 You can also specify one or more benchmark names on the command line to run only those benchmarks: `./basic_benchmark.rb activerecord`

-basic_benchmark.rb also accepts a --skip-git-updates parameter for runs after the first to not "git pull" its repos and rebuild Ruby.
+basic_benchmark.rb also accepts many other parameters, such as a --skip-git-updates parameter for runs after the first to not "git pull" its repos and rebuild Ruby.

 To see full parameters, try `basic_benchmark.rb --help`

 By default, basic_benchmark.rb will write JSON data files into the data directory after successful runs.
-You can then use reporting (see below) to get descriptions of those results.
+You can then use reporting (see below) to get summaries of those results.

-Try `basic_report.rb` and `basic_report.rb --help` to get started.
+Use `basic_report.rb --help` to get started.
 There are several different reports, and you can specify which data files to include and which benchmarks to show.
 By default basic_report will load all data files that have the exact same, most recent timestamp.
 So if basic_benchmark.rb writes several files, basic_report.rb will use them all by default.

-You can find examples of data-gathering scripts in the "runners" directory and postprocessing scripts in the "formatters" directory.
+You can find older examples of data-gathering scripts in the "runners" directory and postprocessing scripts in the "formatters" directory.

 ## TruffleRuby